oscimp/gnss-sdr-1pps/README.md

 Generating the 1-PPS output requires that the FPGA is configured with a custom bitstream.
 The patch ``b200-pps-uhd_67d783b.patch`` provided in the repository will implement such a functionality.
-In order to synthesize the new bitstream: using ISE 14.7 (for the Spartan 6 FPGA of the B210), run
+In order to synthesize the new bitstream: using ISE 14.7 (for the Spartan 6 FPGA of the B210 -- make sure to install the System Edition and *not* the Webpack Edition which will be missing the LX150 files even with a full license), run

 ```
 # clone fpga repository